-NO, not really.
-It really all boils down to how well someone metabolizes the Fluoroquinolone (FQ) molecule.
-We know that that the FQ’s metabolize improperly in some folks, probably due to genetic CYP phenotypes COMBINED with other systemic variables and concomitant substances.
-Once they metabolize improperly and depending how much of the dosage breaks down into various metabolizes you are heading for an adverse event.
+No… not really.
+It really all boils down several reasons or a combination of factors.
+In some individuals we see poor metabolization of the Fluoroquinolone molecule.
+This is probably due to genetic CYP phenotypes COMBINED with other systemic variables and concomitant substances.
+Once they metabolize improperly and depending how much of the dosage breaks down into various metabolizes, you are heading for an adverse event.
 At that point it depends on the type of metabolites that are left over from the original molecule, quantity of the left over metabolites, and probably systemic variables such as cellular PH, trace elements (metals), and a host of factors.

-It would appear that CYP polymorphisms do play a role, in part especially in shotgun reactions or adverse events that come on fairly quickly.
-Cytochromes P450 (CYPs) are the major enzymes involved in drug metabolism, accounting for about 75% of the total metabolism.
+It would seem that CYP polymorphisms could play a role, in part especially in shotgun reactions or adverse events that come on fairly quickly.
+Cytochrome P450 (CYPs) are the major enzymes involved in drug metabolism, accounting for about 75% of the total metabolism.
 These pathways are highly polymorphic or heterogeneous (variable) in humans, plus there are so many other drugs and naturally occurring compounds that influence CYP activity as well.
-Because of this, trying to quantify their involvement in a FQ reaction is astronomical.
-More research is needed in this area.
+Because of this, trying to quantify their involvement in a Fluoroquinolone adverse event is difficult.

-Due to the heavy epigenetic quality of the FQ’s, the molecule can metabolize normally and still ‘switch on’ latent genetic predispositions that become pathogenic over time.
+Due to the heavy epigenetic quality of the Fluoroquinolones the molecule can metabolize normally and still ‘switch on’ latent genetic predispositions that become pathogenic over time.

 Some things that have been ruled out as universally causing floxing are Blood Type, MTHFR, G6PD.*